raymondbutcher/django-readwrite/README.md

 * Chooses a random connection if there are multiple databases configured for a request - poor man's database load balancing.
-* Raises an error if a view tries to write to a read-only database.
+* Raises an exception if a view tries to write to a read-only database.
-* No issues with database replica latency, and reading data before it has been synchronized.
+* No issues with database replica latency, or reading data before it has been synchronized.
-* No need to specify any database with `using=` in all of your model/transaction code.
+* No need to specify a database with `using=` in all of your model/transaction code.
 * No need to set up database routers.
 * Database transactions work as expectd;